 “I find that one of the most valuable things our board does for me is to pull me in every quarter, standing with me on the balcony and helping me look out into the distance on the business.”

 Still, it hasn’t always been easy to work that way.

 PR: I tend to present things in an unvarnished way, and someone who doesn’t know me can think things are worse than they actually are.
 So, the first three months with someone new can be a bit difficult sometimes.
 But I find that this level of honesty builds a great deal of trust that helps as time goes on.

 Moving healthcare from repair to prevention

-Two pieces of advice Philipp would give to new entrepreneurs: only found a company in a field that you feel passionate about and start building systems early on rather than solving problems yourself.
+Two pieces of advice Phillipp would give to new entrepreneurs: only found a company in a field that you feel passionate about, and start building systems early on — rather than solving problems yourself.

-Over the past seven years, Philipp’s job has changed completely every six months or so.
+Over the past seven years, Philipp's role has evolved every six months or so.

 PR: When I started the company, I was mostly concerned with getting stuff done on my own; now I am much more focused on building systems.
 When I was at university, I found organizational theory to be one of the most boring subjects I studied; now I know that it’s absolutely critical to my company’s success and I’ve come to really, really love that aspect of the business.

 PR: I’m quite happy where I am at the moment.
 In five years, I would like to see eGym as the number one player globally, making the gym work for everyone and helping companies improve their employees’ health.